We have active subscribers in every state in the United States, every Province in Canada,

 and many other countries that utilize the North American Numbering Plan (NANP).

-We have other new subscribers from Michigan, North Carolina, California, New Jersey, Ohio, and Florida .
+We have other new subscribers from California, Ontario, Ohio, New Jersey, New York, and Virginia .

-A user in North Dakota completed a gratitude journal entry 1 hour ago.
+A user in California completed a gratitude journal entry 2 hours ago.

-Here is a message that was recently liked by a subscriber in Yukon, Northwest Territories, and Nunavut:
+Here is a message that was recently liked by a subscriber in Texas:

-The locations with the least number of users are Newfoundland and Labrador with 35 users, New Brunswick with 42 users, Vermont with 47 users, Wyoming with 47 users, and North Dakota with 51 users.
+The locations with the least number of users are Newfoundland and Labrador with 35 users, New Brunswick with 42 users, Wyoming with 47 users, Vermont with 47 users, and North Dakota with 51 users.

 5 I enjoy the text-based system that Take2Minutes uses.
 It's a more reliable reminder than if it were an app on my phone I had to remember to check in every day with or even if they gave me a notification.
 I feel like since it's a text, even if I wipe away the notification it's still there when I open my messages app.
 It's not like a regular app notification where I swipe it away and it's gone forever and I forget about it.